 Gun Violence Prevention

 Throughout his career, Congressman DeSaulnier has argued for, and supported, common sense gun violence prevention reforms, including background checks and limiting the sale of high ammunition magazines.
 As a member of the Gun Violence Prevention Task Force, Congressman DeSaulnier is working with like-minded colleagues to pass reasonable measures that gun safety advocates, as well as gun owners, should be able to support.
-Recent events, including the shootings in Connecticut, Arizona, Wisconsin, and Colorado, and the more than 30 gun-related deaths that occur every day in the United States, have led many Americans across our country to direct their attention to this important issue, and they are demanding action.
-During his time in state government, Congressman DeSaulnier introduced legislation to make guns themselves safer and to require gun owners to report lost or stolen guns within 48-hours.
-These common sense reforms would make our families, schools, and communities safer while protecting Second Amendment rights.
+Recent events, including the shootings in Florida, Connecticut, Arizona, Wisconsin, and Colorado, and the more than 30 gun-related deaths that occur every day in the United States, have led many Americans across our country to direct their attention to this important issue, and they are demanding action.
+Commonsense reforms led by Congressman DeSaulnier would make our families, schools, and communities safer while protecting Second Amendment rights.

 Working for You